 Elementary study of exploring, sampling, testing, and evaluating soil materials and their effects on foundations, subgrades, embankments, and construction practices.
-Prerequisites: CIT 111 and MAT 134.
+Prerequisites: CIT 111 and MAT 131 or higher.
 F

-CIT 215 Construction Cost Estimating 4-0-4
+CIT 215 Construction Cost Estimating

 Introduction to estimating construction costs using plans and specifications to develop material quantities and costs.
 Complete residential and commercial estimates prepared.
-Prerequisites: CIT 130, MAT 134, and sophomore standing in Construction Management program or approval of program director or department chair.
+Prerequisites: CIT 130, MAT 131 or higher, and sophomore standing in the Construction Management program or approval of program director or department chair.
+S with specifications for building projects, contracts, project cost accounting, and critical path project scheduling.
+Prerequisite: sophomore standing in CIT program or approval of program director or department chair.
 S

-CIT 216 Construction Contract Administration 3-0-3 Introduction to construction office practice to familiarize student with specifications for building projects, contracts, project cost accounting, and critical path project scheduling.
-Prerequisite: sophomore standing in Construction Management program or approval of program director or department chair.
-S
+CIT 216 Construction Contract Administration 3-0-3 Introduction to construction office practice to familiarize student with specifications for building projects, contracts, project cost